12 Surprising Facts About Mel Brooks

 Reiner and Brooks put together several popular albums’ worth of interviews with this character, who supposedly danced with Marie Antoinette and fathered over 42,000 children (“Not one comes to visit me,” he lamented).
 In 1998, the duo’s fifth album, The 2000 Year Old Man in the Year 2000, earned a Grammy.

-Co-created by Mel Brooks and Buck Henry, the hit series ran from 1965 to 1970.
+The hit series Get Smart, which was co-created by Brooks and Buck Henry, ran from 1965 to 1970.
 A spoof of the James Bond franchise, it starred Don Adams as Maxwell Smart, a U.S. secret agent whose enthusiasm didn't always match his competence.
 Before NBC picked it up, the show was pitched to ABC—whose executives wrote it off as “distasteful and un-American.”
 Note, however, that it has since developed quite a following around the CIA.

-In 1957, Brooks teamed up with celebrated lyricist Joe Darion to write the book for Shinbone Alley.
-A twisted tale about a dead poet who has been reanimated as a cockroach, the musical flopped and only ran for 59 performances—although an animated movie version came out 14 years later.
+In 1957, Brooks teamed up with celebrated lyricist Joe Darion to write the book for .
+A twisted tale about a dead poet who has been reanimated as a cockroach, the musical flopped and only ran for 59 performances—although an animated movie version came out 14 years later (which you can watch part of above).
 Brooks took another stab at the Great White Way in 1962, when he scripted All American.
-Modestly more successful, it garnered mixed reviews and two Tony nominations.
-By comparison, The Producers won 12 Tonys, setting a record that has yet to be broken.
+Though it garnered mixed reviews, it was modestly more successful and even earned two Tony nominations.
+By comparison, The Producers won 12 Tonys, setting a record that has yet to be broken (though Hamilton came close with its 11 wins).

-In 1980, Anne Bancroft—Brooks’ late wife—directed a dramedy called Fatso.
+In 1980, Anne Bancroft—Brooks’s late wife—directed a dramedy called Fatso.
 Her husband wanted to produce the picture, but knew that if his name showed up on the promotional materials, people would assume it was some kind of zany farce.
-So he created Brooksfilms, a company that would later produce such movies as David Lynch’s The Elephant Man and David Cronenberg’s The Fly.
+So he created Brooksfilms, a company that would later produce such movies as David Lynch’s The Elephant Man and David Cronenberg’s .

 Although he didn’t direct it, Brooks regards To Be or Not To Be (1983) as his favorite of all the pictures he’s ever done.
 A remake of Ernst Lubitsch’s 1942 masterpiece of the same name, it stars Brooks and Bancroft as the Bronskis—a married couple who head a theater company in Nazi-occupied Warsaw.
 Early on, they take the stage for a Polish-language cover of the hit jazz song “Sweet Georgia Brown.”
 To pull this off, the pair recruited a language tutor.
 “There’s no greater joy than singing … with my wife in Polish,” Brooks once declared.
 In a 2013 interview with SirusXM, Brooks reminisced about the film—and Bancroft.
 “She was fun,” he says.
 “I liked her so much, I couldn’t get enough of her.”